fonic/ipfilter/README.md

 Updates/generates .p2p blocklist from I-Blocklist blocklists and GeoLite2 country blocks.
 ## Requirements
-Bash >= 4.0, wget, gunzip, unzip, sed, grep, notify-send (optional, required for option `--notify` on Linux), osascript (optional, required for option `--notify` on macOS).
+Bash >= 4.0, wget, gunzip, unzip, sed, grep, awk, notify-send (optional, required for option `-n/--notify` on Linux), osascript (optional, required for option `-n/--notify` on macOS).

 Shells other than Bash *might* work, but will most likely require some modifications.